"I'm part of the trans community"

 Use your knowledge and self-education efforts to act in allyship with the trans community.
 This means actively engaging with, implementing, developing, and sharing trans-inclusive practice.

 Commit to ongoing self-education about trans identities, experiences, and related issues.
-Language and trans-inclusive practice continues to evolve, and no one is exempt from the need for ongoing self-education and reflection, even those within the LGBTQUA+ community.
+Language and trans-inclusive practice continues to evolve, and no one is exempt from the need for ongoing self-education and reflection, even those within the LGBTQUIA+ community.

 Work with the person who sent you this resource to identify any support they may need, from yourself or others.
 There are many sources of support available, within the University and Students' Union, and externally.
-This directory of support for LGBTQUA+ people lists many of them.
-This directory of support for LGBTQUA+ people lists many of them.
+This directory of support for LGBTQUIA+ people lists many of them.
+This directory of support for LGBTQUIA+ people lists many of them.
 In particular, the trans community support group offers space to discuss trans and gender identity issues in a relaxed environment with others who are part of the Warwick trans and questioning community.
-There is also support and guidance for anyone supporting an LGBTQUA+ person.
+There is also support and guidance for anyone supporting an LGBTQUIA+ person.